Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 .

-Our 3 week Balkans itinerary included driving across Bosnia from east to west, covering more than 750km in the country, without any issues.
-The roads are single-lane with proper signage in both Latin and Cyrillic alphabets, you drive on the right and we encountered no tolls.
+Our 20-day Balkans itinerary included driving across Bosnia from east to west, covering more than 750 km in the country.
+The roads are single-lane with proper signage in both Latin and Cyrillic alphabets, you drive on the right, and we didn’t encounter any tolls.

 Keep in mind that Bosnia is a mountainous country, and much of our route involved winding roads with numerous curves.
 Take your time and enjoy the beautiful scenery along the way.

-There was no border control upon entering Bosnia - they only checked our documents when leaving Croatia (at Zaton Doli), and we didn't pass through any border post entering Bosnia.
-We exited Bosnia through the eastern border with Serbia (at Sepak), where passport control was conducted both leaving Bosnia and entering Serbia.
+Driving from Dubrovnik to Mostar was easy and there was no border control upon entering Bosnia and Herzagovina; they only checked our documents when leaving Croatia (at Zaton Doli), and we didn’t go through any checkpoint when entering Bosnia.
+We exited Bosnia and Herzegovina through the eastern border with Serbia (at Sepak), where passport control took place both when leaving Bosnia and entering Serbia.
+You can find more information about driving and border crossing on this post.

-Calculate here the cost of renting a car in Bosnia:
+Calculate here the cost of renting a car in Bosnia and Herzegovina:

 .